c3lingo/c3lingo-interpreter-unit/README.md

 ## User Interface
-The user interface should enable the interpereters to adjust their microphone gain and headphone mix on their own.
+The user interface should enable the interpreters to adjust their microphone gain and headphone mix on their own.
 Additionally, a (permanent) on/off switch, as well as a (temporary) mute button should be present.

 A possible UI layout might look like this: ![](docs/ui-layout.jpg)